fkling/astexplorer/README.md

 1. Clone the repository.
 2. Run `git submodule update --init` to initialize / update all submodules.
 3. Install all dependencies with `yarn install` (you can run `npm install` as well).

 Run `yarn run build` for the final minimized version.
 Run `yarn run watch` for incremental builds.

-Run `npm start` to start a simple static webserver.
+Run `yarn start` to start a simple static webserver.